Jakubkmn/Animal-Classification/README.md

 * FastAPI Backend: Handles image processing and model inference.
 * Streamlit Frontend: Provides a user-friendly interface for uploading images and viewing predictions.
 * Dockerized Deployment: Both frontend and backend run in separate Docker containers.
+* Azure Integration: Images are stored in the Azure Storage Blob.

 ## How It Works
 1. User uploads an image via the Streamlit web app.
 2. The image is sent to the FastAPI backend.
 3. The CNN model processes the image and returns a prediction (cat or dog).
 4. The result is displayed in the frontend.
+5. The data of the image is stored in the database
+6. The image is uploaded to Azure Storage Blob.

 ## Deployment
 * The backend listens on port 8000.